MichalMrena/AdventOfCode/README.md

 # AdventOfCode
-Solutions of Advent of Code puzzles https://adventofcode.com/ .
-Languages used are C++ and Haskell.
+Solutions of Advent of Code puzzles https://adventofcode.com/ and C++ and Haskell.